Public Relations Clubs & Organizations

 A Networking Event for Public Relations and Marketing Majors

-The annual spring event introduces students to possible careers in non-profit relations, marketing and development.
+The annual spring event introduces students to possible careers in non-profit public relations, marketing and development.
 Professionals spend an evening sharing their careers and job roles and responsibilities with interested students.
 Students can network to learn more about non profits, as well as seek internships and jobs.

 Public Relations Club